terrenceshi/6242app/README.md

 	Pull or fork from main branch of github https://github.com/terrenceshi/6242app

-Step 2: Setting up the frontend
+Step 2: Setting up the frontend.
 	Cd b2nfrontend

 	Be sure to have nodejs installed.